vert-x3/vertx-unit/README.md

 ## Todo

+- when asserting
-- when executing a test with a context, check that the various asserts are executed with the *same* context
+    - check the same context is used when running with a context (configurable)
+    - ensure that any assert is done before the completion of a test, at the moment we are doing that but only in the case of failure
 - add a blocking mode to wait for the result of a test suite using a latch
 - provide subtest programming model (i.e add a tests in a test)
 - consider making TestResult an @DataObject instead